Arrive Colombo, Sri Lanka

-Enjoy an early breakfast at the hotel before heading out to discover the ancient clifftop fortress of Sigiriya, a UNESCO World Heritage Site.
-Built in the fifth century AD, this imposing citadel sits atop a 660-foot-high granite formation known as “Lion’s Rock.”
+Enjoy an early breakfast at the hotel before heading out to discover the clifftop fortress of Sigiriya, a UNESCO World Heritage Site.
+Built in the fifth century, this imposing citadel sits atop a 660-foot-high granite formation known as “Lion’s Rock.”
 Set out on an hour-long hike up winding cliffside staircases, summiting to reveal the ancient secrets of the shortlived kingdom of Kassapa.
-Explore the ruins of ancient palaces, moats, shrines, frescoes and water gardens as you take in commanding vistas of the misty forests beyond.
+Explore the ruins of palaces, moats, shrines, frescoes and water gardens as you take in commanding vistas of the misty forests beyond.
 Head back down for lunch at a local restaurant before returning to your hotel.
 Enjoy the remainder of the afternoon at leisure, gathering for a special dinner later in the evening.

 Dambulla/Kandy | Cave-Temples & Spice Gardens